Medieval Tournament July 8 and 9

 The most popular aspect of the tournament weekend are the historical fighting displays.
 Our armoured combats feature different fighting styles, tourneys, melees and individual combats, including Viking, Dark Age, High Middle Ages and Byzantine warriors, German Landsknechts (mercenaries), Turkish Janissaries and exquisite renaissance swordsmen.

 Another very popular aspect of the Tournament weekend, the Joust has again been ticketed to allow you, our noble patrons, an opportunity to witness the thrill of the Joust in safety without being trampled by peasants underfoot.
 There will be four jousting events each day to enable as many people as possible to see it.
 Four gold coins will purchase you a place in the grandstands with other noble guests.
 You can purchase tickets for the jousting online to ensure you don’t waste time in queues on the day of the event.
 Once the allotted number of places are filled that joust will be closed to the public.
 We have eight amazing jousters this year, and you can read each of their profiles here.

 Medieval Music & Bands

-Listen to the haunting timeless melodies from some of Australia’s leading medieval bands, such as Harlequin, Aragon, Jabadaw and other glorious songsters.
+Listen to the haunting timeless melodies from some of Australia’s leading medieval bands, such as Wayward, Praxis, Jabadaw and other glorious songsters.
 On your travels around Abbeystowe you will see harpists, lutenists and other musicians strolling about entertaining the crowds.

 Not only do we have a number of dance displays, we also have dance workshops, where members of the public can get in on the fun.
-On the Castle Arena we offer the public a chance to put their dancing shoes on and get in the lime light during “So You Think You Can (Medieval) Dance” where you’ll learn some popular medieval dances.
+At the Village Green we offer the public a chance to put their dancing shoes on and get in the lime light during Gratia Sancta Lucia’s Medieval Dance Workshop where you’ll learn some popular medieval dances.

 Turkish Oil Wrestling